lidianqqh/Fraud-detection-Medicare-data-MADS-Capstone/README.md

 To exploring the data patterns, we built a 3D rendering of the Medicare data with the fraud labels ("1") embedded in the whole population displayed in the high dimensional spaces.
 ![3d_sphere1.png](assets/3d_sphere1.png)

-Two dimensionality reduction pipelines were built to be applied to the enriched Part B dataset with 89 features included.(find script at unsupervised_learning/Unsupervised_learning_components_extraction.ipynb)
+Two dimensionality reduction pipelines were built to be applied to the enriched Part B dataset with 89 features included.(please find the [notebook](unsupervised_learning/Unsupervised_learning_components_extraction.ipynb) at folder unsupervised_learning)

    - Truncated SVD: Working with a sparse matrix in place of a dense numpy matrix which can sometimes cause out-of-memory issues depending on the machine where the code is running.